 In this second edition, Steve Krug adds essential ammunition for those whose bosses, clients, stakeholders, and marketing managers insist on doing the wrong thing.
 If you design, write, program, own, or manage Web sites, you must read this book."

-For someone who had previously been manually copying code into production without a second thought it was extremely influential in teaching me what it takes to release and operate systems at scale.
+For someone who had previously been manually copying code into production without a second thought, it taught me what it takes to release and operate systems at scale.

-Writing code is one thing, but creating systems that are sustainable and simple to operate is a skill that sadly don't put a lot of effort into learning and improving at.
+Writing code is one thing, but creating sustainable and straightforward systems is a skill that needs to put more effort into learning and improving.

-There are many more gems like this, it's well worth a read.
+There are many more gems like this; it's worth reading.